kwiersma/flask-celery-sqlalchemy/README.md

 # Flask + Celery + SQLAlchemy Example App

 This example app demonstrates how to write Celery tasks that work with Flask and SQLAlchemy.
-I had a hard time finding a complet example that worked correctly.
+I had a hard time finding a complete example that worked correctly.

 Based on the [the Flask-User-Starter-App](https://github.com/lingthio/Flask-User-starter-app).

 ## Code characteristics

-* Tested on Python 3.6
+* Tested on Python 3.9
 * Well organized directories with lots of comments
     * app
         * commands